Hits Radio Staffordshire & Cheshire: History

-Signal began broadcasting to south Cheshire on 96.4 FM in 1989, before opening a new frequency for the Stafford area on 96.9 FM a year later.
+Signal began broadcasting to South Cheshire on 96.4 FM in 1989, before opening a new frequency for the Stafford area on 96.9 FM a year later.
 The two frequencies began carrying a new alternative AOR-led service, Echo 96, in October 1990.
 Echo continued for around a year in Stafford while the Cheshire frequency was merged with that of the short-lived Stockport ILR station KFM to form Signal Cheshire in 1991.
 By the end of the year, the Stafford service was relaunched as Signal Stafford, carrying opt-out programming from the Stoke-based service.

 In Staffordshire, Signal Radio began carrying a separate Golden Breakfast Show on 1170 AM in 1992 in order to provide separate services on AM and FM and avoid relinquishing frequencies.
 The AM opt-out gradually expanded into a full-time separate station, Signal 2.

 Signal Radio was bought in 1999 by The Wireless Group, which was subsequently acquired by UTV Media six years later for £97 million.
 Following the sale of its television assets, the group was latterly bought by News Corp in September 2016.

 In 2000, Signal's Cheshire service was split into two – 96.4 FM was merged with the Staffordshire service while 104.9 FM was relaunched as Imagine FM, a dedicated service for south Manchester and Cheshire, which was latterly sold onto become a wholly independent station in 2009.

 Signal 1 celebrated its 30th birthday on Saturday 10 August 2013 with a special concert at Betley Court Farm in Crewe.

 On 8 February 2019, Signal 1 and the Wireless Group's network of local radio stations in Great Britain were sold to Bauer.
 The sale was ratified in March 2020 following an inquiry by the Competition and Markets Authority.

 In May 2020, Bauer announced that Signal 1 would join the Hits Radio network, while retaining its on-air branding.

 Signal 1 began carrying off-peak programming from the Hits Radio network in Manchester on 15 June 2020, marking the end of networked output for the Wireless Group's local stations, produced in-house at Signal's studios in Stoke.

 Signal 1 officially joined the Hits Radio network on 20 July 2020.
 Local programming was reduced to a weekday breakfast show, alongside hourly local news bulletins and peak-time traffic updates.

-In November 2022 it was announced that from the following January, Signal 1's relay transmitters on 96.4 and 96.9 FM would transition to carrying Greatest Hits Radio, with the main 102.6 FM transmission - to the area where GHR broadcasts on AM via the former Signal 2 - retaining Signal 1 and Hits network output.
+In November 2022 it was announced that from the following January, Signal 1's relay transmitters on 96.4 and 96.9 FM would transition to carrying Greatest Hits Radio, with the main 102.6 FM transmission – to the area where GHR broadcasts on AM via the former Signal 2 – retaining Signal 1 and Hits Radio network output.

+In December 2023, Bauer Media announced that Signal 1 would be leaving its Stoke base and relocating to Bauer's Birmingham studios, co-locating with Free Radio and Greatest Hits Radio Midlands.